 Local ‘Hop Spots’

 Craft beer is a big thing in Little Rock.
 Pair it with your outdoor jaunts post-adventure.
 Continue the nature theme with a visit to Lost Forty Brewing.
 Inspired by the mythical “lost” 40 acres (16 hectares) of Arkansas’ last truly virgin forest, this brewery churns out unique flavors such as Double Love Honey, while also fulfilling its philanthropic mission to preserve the land.
-Just a block away is East Sixth Brewing Co., which has gained a cult following for its sour and limited-edition beers.
 For hops and history, visit Stone’s Throw MacPark Brewpub & Biergarten housed in a renovated brick building with an outdoor patio.
 Choose from 14 beers and ciders, and make room at your table for some beer-friendly dishes from the on-site AYO Foods, as well as visiting food trucks.